 For many, Brand Purpose is often confused with specific business goals or business strategies they might have.
 Part of the confusion comes from a range of different definitions people give to Brand Purpose.
 Let’s start at the beginning and explain what your Brand Purpose actually is.
 Your Brand Purpose is your business’s ‘WHY’.
 It’s the reason your business exists and it’s why you and your team get up and come to work every morning.
 This is different from your company vision.
 Your vision is what your business wants to achieve in the future.
 It’s also different from your mission, or what you do as a business every day.

 Whereas you might achieve your vision or complete your strategy, you cannot fulfil a purpose.
-A purpose extends across a whole organisation and is vital to a successful brand.
+A purpose extends across a whole organisation and is vital to a successful brand design.
 Although purpose itself does not change, it does inspire change.
 The fact that you can never fulfil a purpose means that your business can never stop marching forward and will always have that edge in creating loyalty and unity.

 So, why is your brand purpose so important?